paulbaumgarten/pbaumgarten.com/python/README.md

 This represents my extensive and continually growing set of notes for learning the Python programming language.
 I use these notes extensively with my students and they are frequently updated.
 I welcome your feedback or suggestions on how they may be improved.

-Supplemental to these notes, I have a range of Python videos on Youtube at [https://youtube.com/pbaumgarten](https://youtube.com/pbaumgarten).
+Supplemental to these notes, I have a range of [Python videos on Youtube](videos.md).

 ## Get Python